 - 1. On behalf of the Examination Board, the proctors appointed for this purpose are charged with maintaining order during the written test.
-An examiner may act as proctor. - 2.
-Every candidate in the written test should comply with the instructions of the proctor.
+An examiner may act as proctor. - Every candidate in the written test should comply with the instructions of the proctor.
 If a candidate in the examination does not comply with the instructions of the proctor, or does not obey his /her request, the proctor may exclude him/her from taking further part in the test, with the consequence that no result will be established. - 3.
 During the written test, the candidate in the written test must, at the request of the examiner or the proctor, prove his/her identity with a valid proof of enrolment (student card) or another legally valid proof of identity. - 4.
 Only a valid proof of enrolment (student card) or another legally valid proof of identity, the registration verification, the test's assignment paper and answer sheet, writing materials and a ruler may be placed on the candidate's desk.
 No study material such as a (graphical) calculator, literature or other sources of information may be placed on the candidate's desk unless explicitly authorized by the examiner in advance and stated on the first page of the test's assignment paper.
 These study aids (without any notes on them) are solely for the candidate's own use.
 During the test the candidate is not allowed to make use of a dictionary. - 5.
 A candidate in the test is obliged, on request of the proctor, to show, and if requested, to hand over, the materials that he/she has with him/her. - 6.
 Only the paper provided by EUR is to be used for the written test.
 The use of the candidate's own paper is not permitted. - 7.
 A candidate in the written test should write his/her name, signature and student /examination number on each sheet of paper that is handed in.
-The proctor checks whether this has been done correctly before the test is handed in to him/her.
-Scrap paper, examination questions, answers and other examination-related documents may not be taken from the room during and after the examination. - 8.
-The head of the Department for Exam Administration RSM can, with the approval of the Examination Board, establish specific rules concerning the order during the written test in the M-building, by virtue of the Teaching and Examination Regulations of the programme and the Rules and Guidelines of the Examination Board.
+The proctor checks whether this has been done correctly before the test is handed in to him/her. - 8.
+The head of the Department for Exam Administration RSM can, with the approval of the Examination Board, establish specific rules concerning the order during the written test in the Van der Goot (former M-) Building, by virtue of the Teaching and Examination Regulations of the programme and the Rules and Guidelines of the Examination Board.
 These specific rules will be announced in a proper manner in sufficient time.